 Gropius and his wife lived in London for three years after leaving Germany with only their possessions.
 When Harvard appointed Gropius to its faculty, the couple gravitated toward the historic town.
-Many of the people who lived in Lincoln were descendants of the Americans who had fought for freedom from the British at Concord.
+Many of the people who lived in Lincoln descended from the Americans who had fought at Lexington and Concord.

 “We began looking around for a house in the beautiful countryside of Boston,” wrote Ise, “and tried to rent a small house in Lincoln, one of the three towns… that had been the site for the first battle for independence…